lwjameson/dnscock/readme.md

 sudo route -n add -net 172.17.0.0 <VAGRANT_MACHINE_IP>
 ```

-Finally, to make OSX use dnsdock for requests that match your domain suffix create a file with your domain ending under `/etc/resolver` (for example `/etc/resolver/myprojectname.docker`) and set its contents to `nameserver 172.17.42.1`.
+Finally, to make OSX use dnscock for requests that match your domain suffix create a file with your domain ending under `/etc/resolver` (for example `/etc/resolver/myprojectname.docker`) and set its contents to `nameserver 172.17.42.1`.

 ---